Glide Memorial Church: Leadership

 Senior Pastor, the Rev. Karen Oliveto left Glide after being elected bishop in July 2016.
 Bishop Warner H. Brown, Jr. served as Interim Senior Pastor for the following year.

 Co-Executive Director Kristen Growney Yamamoto stepped down on June 30, 2016, when her family relocated to England.
 By that time, Glide had already begun a nationwide search for candidates to fill a new leadership role, that of Foundation President, which was to come into effect as Rev. Williams and Janice Mirikitani moved into part-time roles.

 In 2017, Rabbi Michael Lezak began working as the director the Glide Foundation's Center for Social Justice and leads pilgrimages to Alabama that help create racial justice.
 In August, Karen J. Hanrahan became Glide Foundations' President and Chief Executive Officer, joining a leadership team that includes Executive Director Rita Shimmin, Co-Founders Cecil Williams and Janice Mirikitani, and Lead Pastor Rev. Jay Williams.

+Angela Davis speaks at a memorial for Miss Major Griffin-Gracy in December 2025.

 Without notice, the United Methodist Church removed all of its pastoral leadership from Glide Church on Father's Day of 2018.
 Minister Marvin K. White began preaching as an interim and was ultimately selected to become the Minister of Celebration.
 Marvin has authored several books, including Last Rights and Nothin' Ugly Fly, which were finalists for the Lambda Literary Award for Gay Men's Poetry.
 Glide Church has a board of directors that oversees its operations.

 After its separation from the Methodists, Glide Memorial Church became a nondenominational church and launched its Mission, Vision, Values and Statement of Faith on Sunday August 6, 2023.

 In October 2023, Dr. Gina Fromer became GLIDE's President and CEO.
 A former meal participant, Dr Fromer's Love Agenda seeks to expand Glide's reach and respond to the urgent needs of the homeless and hungry throughout San Francisco.